astronomer/docs/astro/runtime-release-notes.md

 - Fix Kubernetes executors detection of deleted pods ([31274](https://github.com/apache/airflow/pull/31274))
 - Fix crash when clearing run with task from normal to mapped ([31352](https://github.com/apache/airflow/pull/31352))

-For a complete list of the changes, see the [Apache Airflow 2.6.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).
+For a complete list of the changes, see the [Apache Airflow® 2.6.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).

 ### Additional improvements